 Carrot Cake Baked Oats

-4.8 from 32 votes
+4.9 from 41 votes

 Sarah Cobacho holding a plate with a slice of carrot cake baked oats topped with protein yogurt icing and shredded carrots

 If you love cake for breakfast but still want a nourishing start to the day, this Carrot Cake Baked Oats recipe is perfect for you.
 It’s also lovely as an afternoon snack, and I’ve even cut it into bite-sized pieces (once cooled) to bring along to gatherings as a sweet but nourishing treat.
+If you love this one, my high-protein blueberry baked oats, apple cranberry baked oatmeal, and brownie baked oats are next on the rotation.

-This recipe brings together two of my favorites—carrot cake and warm, cozy oats.
+This recipe brings together two of my favorites, carrot cake and warm, cozy oats.
 It feels so indulgent, but it’s full of fiber, healthy fats, and protein to keep you satisfied.
 You can enjoy it hot or cold, and it’s one of those meals I genuinely look forward to.

 The optional protein frosting is such a nice addition, made with vanilla protein powder and thick soy yogurt.
 The shredded carrots melt right into the oats, adding natural sweetness and extra nutrients, while the cinnamon, nutmeg, and ginger make your whole kitchen smell like a bakery.
 It’s wholesome, comforting, and so yummy!